naoki-sawada/gas-typescript-webpack/README.md

 $ npm run watch
 ```

-In this watch mode, the build file is automatically pushed when saving the contents in the `src` folder.
+In this watch mode, the build file is automatically pushed when saving the contents in the `src` folder.

 ## License